ENGLISH 105 SYLLABUS

 The final portfolio, accounting for 40% of your grade, will be evaluated by the composition team (other writing instructors) using the rubric below.WRITING CRITERIA IN THE FIRST YEAR WRITING PROGRAM AT CI.

-Two (2) evaluations of your additional coursework will take place during the semester.
-These will coincide with the midterm and final portfolio evaluations.
+Two (2) formal evaluations of your additional coursework (logs) will take place during the semester.
+However, the professor will check each week to see if students have met the weekly deadline.

-For these evaluations, the professor will holistically assess your written work, ability to meet deadlines, participate in class discussions and individual conferences, and your ability to stay on task when working independently during class.
+For these evaluations, the professor will holistically assess your written work including your ability to meet weekly deadlines and follow instructions.

 grades for the course will be A through F; at the discretion of your professor,